Erkaman/font_sheet.py/README.md

 ![text](/images/out.png)

-As can be seen, the sheet has been properly padded, so that its sizes are powers of two(in this case, a 1024x1024 texture is created).
+As can be seen, the sheet has been properly padded so that its sizes are powers of two, so that it can efficiently be used in for example games(in this case, a 1024x1024 texture is created).
 Also, the characters are ordered after ASCII.